brianmtreese/briantree.se/_posts/2024/10/2024-10-11-mastering-the-angular-currency-pipe.md

 That’s it.

-Now let’s save and see this in action.
+Now let’s save and see this in action:

 <div>
 <img src="{{ '/assets/img/content/uploads/2024/10-11/demo-5.png' | relative_url }}" alt="Example of a currency value formatted to display the currency code instead of the symbol using the Currency Pipe" width="944" height="358" style="width: 100%; height: auto;">